chaoticgd/wrench/docs/renderers.md

 ## Tie Renderer

 Used for drawing large instanced geometry.
-Similar to the tie renderer.
+The LOD system is similar to that of the tfrag renderer.
 Also inherited from Naughty Dog.